entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 Now you can start your generated table widget:

-1. Open another command line and go to the root folder of your project:
+1. Go to the table widget folder in your project:

-        as example: /entando/hello-world

-2. Go to the table widget folder:

         cd ui/widgets/<your-entity-name>/tableWidget

+2. Then install and start your widget executing the command:

+        npm install && npm start

+3. When the widget is started a browser window is opened and the widget URL is loaded

+4. If you’re not logged in you’re redirected to the login page.

+5. Log in using:

+        Username: user
+        Password: user

+6. After the login process you’ll be redirected to the widget page and you can see the table widget with some generated data.

+## Start the form widget

+Now you can start your generated form widget:

+1. If you are running another widget, stop it clicking `Ctrl+C` in your widget command line window

+2. Go to the form widget folder in your project:

+        cd ui/widgets/<your-entity-name>/formWidget

 3. Then install and start your widget executing the command:

         npm install && npm start

-4. When the widget is started a browser window is opened and the `` URL is loaded
+4. When the widget is started a browser window is opened with and the widget URL is loaded

 5. If you’re not logged in you’re redirected to the login page.